-How to Peel and Cut Up a Butternut Squash
+How to Peel and Cut Butternut Squash

 I think roasted butternut squash is one of the best things about autumn.
 For years I grew butternut squash in my garden and I got to be pretty good at peeling it and cutting it up.
 But I do admit, cutting up the big butternut squashes takes some practice.

-If you’ve been a bit daunted by trying to cut up a hefty squash, here are some tips for How to Peel and Cut Up a Butternut Squash that can help you save money and get that garden-fresh squash flavor.
+If you’ve been a bit daunted by trying to cut a hefty squash, here are some tips for How to Peel and Cut Butternut Squash that can help you save money and get that garden-fresh squash flavor.
 And check below for after some ideas for using that delicious butternut squash!

 - If you’re buying your squash in the store, you’ll may get one that’s shaped a bit differently than this, since most butternut has a thin neck with a bulb-shaped end where the seeds are.
 This is the Really Big Squash variety I used to grow in my garden.